BBVA/hancock-doc/docs/guide/dlt-adapter/Operations/SmartContract.md

 # SmartContract

-Smart contracts allow the performance of credible transactions without third parties.
+Smart contracts allow running credible transactions without third parties.
 These transactions are trackable and irreversible.
 The DLT Adapter offers a set of API operations to manage all options with smart contracts in a DLT network.

 ## Deploy Smart Contract

-First of all, we need to check the available accounts and select the address with enough balance to operate with.
+First of all, we need to check the available accounts and select an address with enough balance to operate with.
 This is explained in the <a href="./Common/">Common</a> section.

 Once we have our smart contract developed, we can adapt a Smart Contract deployment order to get the response raw to deploy the smart contract on DLT network.
 We need:
  - A raw serialized binary compilation